Challenges to Our Religious Freedom

 Story 9: Religiously affiliated colleges are in jeopardy of having their accreditation revoked dependent on their internal sexuality policies.
 Only accredited schools are eligible to receive federal funds for higher education, including student financial aid and research funding.
 If religious schools like Notre Dame or Brigham Young University, for instance, do not change their religious teachings to reflect social trends on sexuality and marriage, they could lose their accreditation.
 Law schools in Canada have already been denied accreditation over similar issues.

-Story 10: Administrators at a growing number of state and state-funded universities are targeting religious campus groups by leveraging so-called “all-comers” policies.
+Story 10: Administrators at a growing number of state and state-funded universities are targeting religious campus groups by leveraging so-called “all-comer” policies.
 These policies supposedly require every university-recognized student group to open up its leadership to anyone.
 While these policies are written to appear neutral and benign, they are tailor-made to target groups that operate according to the tenets of a religious faith, who then can no longer choose its own leaders or ask that its leaders agree to any religious tenet.
-The University of Iowa attempted to impose such a policy on its clubs in July 2018, deregistering 38 organizations, including the Imam Mahdi Organization, he Latter-day Saint Student Association, the Sikh Awareness Club, and the Chinese Student Christian Fellowship.
+The University of Iowa attempted to impose such a policy on its clubs in July 2018, deregistering 38 organizations, including the Imam Mahdi Organization, the Latter-day Saint Student Association, the Sikh Awareness Club, and the Chinese Student Christian Fellowship.
 In August, the university reinstated clubs, but only until litigation against it is decided.

 Attacks Against Churches and Ministries

-Story 11: In Alabama, a state immigration law makes it a crime to transport, harbor or rent property to people who are known to be in the country illegally, and it renders any contracts with illegal immigrants null.
-For some church leaders this law means that their Christian ministry could face criminal penalties.
-The law was vaguely written so that it could mean that any church that serves the needy and the poor, such as giving people rides and inviting them to worship services, are against the law in Alabama.
+Story 11: In Alabama, a state immigration law makes it a crime to transport, harbor, or rent property to people who are known to be in the country illegally, and it renders any contracts with illegal immigrants null.
+For some church leaders, this law means that their ministry could face criminal penalties.
+The law was vaguely written so that it could mean that any church that serves the needy and the poor, such as giving people rides and inviting them to worship services, is against the law in Alabama.
 Although advocacy groups came to an agreement with the state to block the most extreme measures in this law, other sections can still be enforced, leaving immigrants, church leaders, and congregants in limbo.

 Story 12: Like many other non-profit organizations, the Bronx Household of Faith was seeking to rent space from public schools on the weekends when they were vacant.
 It would provide a much-needed venue for the church to worship and minister to its community.
 It also provided much-needed revenue to the financially-strapped public school.
 Any non-profit group can rent space, but it is legally acceptable to discriminate against churches solely based on their religious nature, according to Bronx Household of Faith v.
 NYC Board of Education.

-Story 13: Texas pastor Rick Barr was targeted by the City of Sinton, Texas, and prevented by a discriminatory zoning ordinance from operating a halfway house to help rehabilitate low-level offenders recently released from prison.
-After a 10-year battle, the Texas Supreme Court ruled against the government’s anti-religious discrimination and found that the city ordinance violated Barr’s religious freedom.
+Story 13: Texas pastor Rick Barr was targeted by the City of Sinton, Texas and prevented by a discriminatory zoning ordinance from operating a halfway house to help rehabilitate low-level offenders recently released from prison.
+After a ten-year battle, the Texas Supreme Court ruled against the government’s anti-religious discrimination and found that the city ordinance violated Barr’s religious freedom.
 At long last, Barr was able to open the doors of his halfway house again and serve his community.

-Examples of Conscientious Objection with Same-Sex Weddings
+Examples of Conscientious Objection to Same-Sex Weddings

 Story 14: A long-time customer and friend of florist Barronelle Stutzman, owner of Arlene’s Flowers in Washington State, sued her because she could not in good conscience use her creative skills to provide flowers for his same-sex wedding ceremony.
 While she often provided flowers for him, she felt that by participating in his wedding ceremony she would be complicit in an act that goes against her faith.
 She was sued by the American Civil Liberties Union (ACLU) and by the Washington state attorney general has filed for unlawful discrimination, even though she served and employed people who identify as gay and numerous other florists are willing to do the work.
 The Supreme Court returned her case to Washington’s Supreme Court to be decided based on the legal developments of the Masterpiece Cakeshop decision.